 For those of you who love history as much as I do, I’ve created this page so you can find all my posts about history in one place!
 While I do write posts about anything related to american history, you’ll find that most of my posts pertain to nineteenth-century America, with a special focus on California history.

 Why am I sharing this?
-Well, because it directly affects my Waltz with Me novel.
+Well, because it directly affects my novel set in the gold rush era of Northern California.

 I never directly state my heroine’s age in the novel.
 However, events near the beginning of the book are (more or less) triggered by visible signs of puberty in my heroine.
 This necessarily dictates her approximate age for the rest of the book.
 (Take the approximate age of puberty, use the current chapter date to calculate the time elapsed since she reached puberty in the first chapter and you have her approximate age).